r-grandorder/tri-hermes/en/pages/Interludes/Astraea.md

 On the other hand, for personal judgment, the significance lies in the offender.

-The reason being that time is irreversible, and intrinsically, **people may not be able to fully atone for what they have done.**
+The reason being that time is irreversible, and intrinsically, **people may not be able to fully atone for what they have done.:**

 For example, even if you pay back a sum greater than an item you stole, you cannot erase the theft you’ve already committed.